soemyatmyat/trade-journal-frontend/README.md

 ## Iteration 0.3
 - [X] Add a new chart to record max streaks for positive, negative and neutral metrics.
 Price movement is considered to be in neutral range if it is within one bandwidth.
 - [ ] Revisit the codes and look for component abstraction implementation (vue specific)
+- [X] Integrate with open-insider-trades for SEC Form 4 insider trading data

 ## Credits
 - Ready-made Components: [PrimeVue](https://primevue.org/)